josefadamcik/josefadamcik.cz/_drafts/self-balancing-stories-ep2-firmware.md

 ### 1) IMU - MPU6050

-I have used very common IMU breakout module with MPU6050 which is so called "six-axis" IMU which contains gyroscope and accelerometer.
+I have used very common IMU breakout module with MPU6050 which is so called six-axis IMU which contains gyroscope (3-axis) and accelerometer (3-axis).
 It uses I2C for communication.

-MPU6050 contains 3-axis gyroscope and 3-axis accelerometer.
-If you check [some articles][selfbalancinginstructable] explaining how to use it, they usually use a combination of values (using complementary filter) from both sensors in order to get nice and stable estimation of inclination of the robot.
+If you check [some][selfbalancinginstructable] [articles][selfbalancingalex] explaining how to use MPU6050, they usually use a combination of values (using complementary filter) from both sensors in order to get nice and stable estimation of inclination of the robot.

-But there's a better way, since MPU6050 contains DMP - Digital Motion Processor which can do such computation for you and provide already filtered values.
+But there's a better way, since MPU6050 contains DMP (Digital Motion Processor) which can do such computation for you on the chip and provide already filtered values.
 Sadly it's not something that would be easy to use.
-My knowledge of details of limited but it seems like some undocumented feature and requires you to upload some kind of firmware to DMP.
+My knowledge of details is limited but it seems like some undocumented feature and requires you to upload some kind of firmware to DMP.
+It's most likely designed to be used only with some kind of SDK from the manufacturer.

-Thankfully there's an amazing [I2C Device Library][i2cdevlib] which contains Arduino support many I2C devices including MPU6050 and DMP.
+Thankfully there's an amazing [I2C Device Library][i2cdevlib] which contains Arduino support for many I2C devices including MPU6050 and this support does include DMP.
+Again, people usually use the library without DMP just to read the raw values.
+But there's example how to use DMP and the support is there.

 TODO: problems on ESP32, PR with fix.